 ISSUE 1: Should the Commission propose new rules prescribing the notice requirements that are applicable only to water and wastewater rate requests and revise Rule 25-22.0406, which governs all industries, to make it applicable only to the notice required in electric, gas and telephone cases?

 RECOMMENDATION: Yes, the Commission should propose revised Rule 25-22.0406 and new Rules 25-22.0407 and 25-22.0408.
+If no comments are filed or hearing requested, the rules should be filed for adoption without hearing.

 STAFF ANALYSIS: Rules 25-22.0406 and 25-22.0407 - Notice and Public Information for General Rate Increase Requests - Staff recommends that the Commission adopt a separate water and wastewater noticing rule primarily for practical reasons.
 Most of the Commission's rate cases are filed by water and wastewater utilities.
 The Division of Water and Wastewater and the Division of Legal Services' Water and Wastewater Bureau handle rate case notice questions on almost a daily basis.
 Often, the problems that arise can be directly attributed to differences between water and wastewater rate cases and rate cases in the other industries.
 For instance, frequently there is no "service hearing" in a water and wastewater rate case.
 Due to perceived ambiguity in the meaning of the term "service hearing" in the context of a water and wastewater rate case, it is not unusual for a dispute to arise as to whether Rule 25-22.0406(6), Florida Administrative Code, requires the utility to publish notice of the evidentiary hearing held after the protest of a proposed agency action order.